Decomposition of Spillover Effects Under Misspecification: Pseudo-true Estimands and a Local-Global Extension: Examples of coexisting spillover channels

-\begin{enumerate} \item \textbf{Vaccination on networks.} Consider a susceptible--infected--removed (SIR) model on a contact network.
+\textbf{1.
+Vaccination on networks with herd immunity.} Consider a susceptible--infected--removed (SIR) model on a contact network.
 Vaccination of neighbors reduces unit $i$'s infection risk through local transmission channels, which can be summarized by a network exposure such as the fraction of vaccinated neighbors \citep{HudgensHalloran2008}.
 At the same time, aggregate vaccination levels determine whether the population crosses a herd-immunity threshold, altering infection risk for all individuals through a global channel \citep{halloran1991direct,lin2024sir}.
-Exposure mappings that focus exclusively on local network structure therefore confound these two mechanisms whenever global epidemic conditions also matter, echoing recent work on misspecified exposure mappings and equilibrium causal estimands \citep{savje2024causal,menzel2025fixed}.
+Exposure mappings that focus only on local network structure therefore confound these two mechanisms whenever global epidemic conditions also matter, echoing recent work on misspecified exposure mappings and equilibrium causal estimands \citep{savje2024causal,menzel2025fixed}.